Friday, June 14, 2019

 Squad Explanation,

--- Tony Adams, Ian Wright, David Seaman, Lee Dixon, John Radford, Sol Campbell, Eddie Hapgood, Ashely Cole, David Rocastle, Ray Palour, Cliff Bastin, Alan Smith and Charlie George made my all-time Arsenal team.
+-- Tony Adams, Ian Wright, David Seaman, Lee Dixon, Sol Campbell, Eddie Hapgood, Ashely Cole, David Rocastle, Ray Palour, Cliff Bastin, Alan Smith and Charlie George made my all-time Arsenal team.
 I built my team based upon that team.

 -- I also created this blog team Arsenal All-Time Team Under Arsene Wenger.
 Only 7 English players (David Seaman, Tony Adams, Lee Dixon, Sol Campbell, Ashley Cole, Ray Parlour and Nigel Winterburn) made the team.
 Except Parlour, all of them are defensive players.